grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 {{% admonition type="note" %}}

-Connecting some components may not be sensible, or components may require further configuration to make the connection work correctly.
+Connecting some components may not be sensible or components may require further configuration to make the connection work correctly.
 Refer to the linked documentation for more details.

 {{% /admonition %}}